hishamsyed0/KLost/README.md

 WARNING:
 --------
-App may contain bugs that may harm your device.
+App may contain bugs that may harm your device and may not work on some devices.